-(Exact name of registrant as specified in its charter) Nevada 46-0524102 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 235 Walnut Street, Suite 6 Framingham, MA 01702 (Address of principal executive offices) (Zip Code) (617) 43 31-2313 Registrant's telephone nur nber, including area code Indicate by check mark whether the registrant (1) has filed all reports react of 1934 during the preceding 12 months (or for such shorter period been subject to such filing requirements for the past 90 days.
-Yes ⊠ Normalizate by check mark whether the registrant has submitted electronical Data File required to be submitted and posted pursuant to Rule 405 of File months (or for such shorter period that the registrant was required to su I that the registrant was required to file such reports), and (2) has o \square ally and posted on its corporate Web site, if any, every Interactive Regulation S-T (§232.405 of this chapter) during the preceding 12 Indicate by check mark whether the registrant is a large accelerated file company.
-See the definitions of "large accelerated filer," "accelerated f Exchange Act. er, an accelerated filer, a non-accelerated filer, or a smaller reporting Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrar with any new or revised financial accounting standards provided pursua Indicate by check mark whether the registrant is a shell company (as de efined in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗵 As of May 1, 2017, 150,769,042 shares of the registrant's common stock were outstanding.
+(Exact name of registrant a s specified in its charter) Nevada 46-0524102 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 235 Walnut Street, Suite 6 Framingham, MA 01702 (Address of principal executive offices) (Zip Code) (617) 431 1-2313 Registrant's telephone num ber, including area code Indicate by check mark whether the registrant (1) has filed all reports red Act of 1934 during the preceding 12 months (or for such shorter period to been subject to such filing requirements for the past 90 days.
+Yes ⊠ No Indicate by check mark whether the registrant has submitted electronical Data File required to be submitted and posted pursuant to Rule 405 of R that the registrant was required to file such reports), and (2) has \Box Ily and posted on its corporate Web site, if any, every Interactive egulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to sub mit and post such files).
+Yes ⊠ No ⊔ Indicate by check mark whether the registrant is a large accelerated filer company.
+See the definitions of "large accelerated filer," "accelerated file Exchange Act.
+Large accelerated filer □ Accelerated filer □ Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company ⊠ Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant with any new or revised financial accounting standards provided pursuant Indicate by check mark whether the registrant is a shell company (as def aned in Rule 12b-2 of the Exchange Act).
+Yes □ No 🗵 As of July 26, 2017, 150,769,042 shares of the registrant's common stock were outstanding.

-ARCH THERAPEUTICS, INC. Quarterly Report on Form 10-Q For the Three and Six Months Ended March 31, 2017
+ARCH THERAPEUTICS, INC. Quarterly Report on Form 10-Q For the Three and Nine months ended June 30, 2017